 As the landscape of education continues to shift, the SDSU Pre-College Institute is prepared to continue our commitment to our partners and our communities.
 We believe that supporting our students, as well as their teachers and families is vital to their education, and to the future of our community.
-To learn more about the experiences of teachers who have worked with us through the transition to virtual learning, and their support for our programs, read these three letters from teachers within the San Diego Unified School District.

 Our Founder and Executive Director

 Cynthia D. Park, Ph.D.